-- 51 (1) The Directors must comply with the requirements of the Charities Act 2011 with regards to the: - a) transmission of the statements of account to the Commission; - b) preparation of an annual report and its transmission to the Commission; - c) preparation of an annual return and its transmission to the Commission. - (2) The directors must notify the Commission promptly of any changes to the charity's entry on the Central Register of Charities.
+- (1) The Directors must comply with the requirements of the Charites Act 2011 with regards to the: - a) transmission of the statements of account to the Commission, - b) preparation of an annual report and Its transmission to the Commission, - c) preparation of an annual return and its transmission to the Commission - (2) The directors must notify the Commission promptly of any changes to the charity's entry on the Central Register of Charities. - (3) The directors will ensure that no more than 5 years (60 months) shall pass before considerations of amendments to the Articles of Associations are considered at a General Meeting.
+If no amendments are submitted, the directors will inform the members via the Annual Report and authorise a 12 month extension before review.